(Note: This post was originally written in 2015)

 Hacks for Back to School

-Last week I had the honor of presenting as part of TL Virtual Cafe’s Back to School Special along with Andy Plemmons and Nikki D. Robertson.
-If you missed it, make sure you check out the webinar archive, as it was pretty awesome.
+In September 2015 I had the honor of presenting as part of TL Virtual Cafe’s Back to School Special along with Andy Plemmons and Nikki D. Robertson.
 Throughout the presentation, I had several requests for more info about what I was talking about.
 Thus, this post was born.
 Check out some of my best tips for back to school below:

 Back to School Letter

 Inspired by Kelly Hincks‘ awesome article on AASL Knowledge Quest, I decided to switch things up this year and create an actual physical paper back to school letter that I put in my teacher’s mailboxes.
 My school has sixteen new teachers this year, so I wanted to make a good impression and start the year off right.
 I used to send out an e-mail with similar information.
 Then I realized that many of my teachers never read it since they’re inundated with e-mails at the beginning of the year.
 Next year, I plan to up my game by attaching some candy.
 Read my letter here.

 Every school has a different way of doing hall passes.
 At my school, we had always used district created library passes (though no one ever said we HAD to use them).
 For years, I struggled with getting teachers to fill out all the information on some very not user-friendly passes.
 I would end up with passes that just said “library” and gave me no indication as to why the student was there.
 Or they would write separate passes for each student, even though they were allowed to send multiple students on one pass.

 This year, I created my own custom passes to make both my and my teachers’ lives easier.
 It only focuses on the information I need.
 It lets teachers check off what the student is coming for and give more info as needed.
 And of course, it lets me add “makerspace” as a purpose 🙂 I printed off a ton of these and put a large handful in each teachers’ mailbox to get ready for back to school time.
 Check out my passes here.